Speeding Tickets Ontario

 How can we help you?

-Speeding Fines and Penalties in Ontario: The Real Cost of Speeding
+Speeding Fines and Penalties in Ontario

 Fines for speeding in Ontario are not set at a flat rate; they incrementally increase depending on how much you exceed the speed limit.
 Below is a table showing the fines associated with specific speed violations: